Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX Titan Black should perform just a bit faster than the GeForce GTX 1080 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX Titan Black will be 3% quicker than the GeForce GTX 1080 in general, because of its higher bandwidth. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison